Hardware Asset Management: Expert Insights [+5 Tools]

 Hardware Asset Management (HAM) is an essential component of IT Asset Management.
 Done well, it can reduce costs and ensure the correct equipment is available at the right time for the right stakeholders, and that IT hardware assets are always tracked.

 In this article we will introduce HAM, describe some of its main benefits, and look into the stages of the HAM lifecycle.
-Plus, we will explore some of the best ways to get started.
+Plus, we will explore some of the best ways to get started and how InvGate Asset Management can help.

 Ready to get excited about HAM?
 Let's get started!